Computational Technologies for Fashion Recommendation: A Survey: Special fashion recommendation

 \section{Special fashion recommendation}

-Faced with various application scenarios and requirements, several special research topics have also been posed and studied in the field of fashion recommendation.
-In this section, we briefly introduce these special tasks and existing work.
+Faced with various application scenarios and requirements, several special research topics have also been posed and studied in the field of fashion recommendation, which will be introduced briefly in this section.